EloiStree/HelloEloiTeachingModule/MakeList/Girleek2025/26_UniversTesting.md

-# Testing
+Revamped: #26 Enhanced Testing Capabilities

-- Learn python to Automate any automation with raw input: keyboard, joystick, Xinput, MIDI ...
+- Master Python to automate various inputs: keyboard, joystick, Xinput, MIDI, etc.
-- Scrap information of application to create log while testing application and game
+- Utilize scraping techniques to gather application and game data for comprehensive testing logs.
-- Be able to read and write any input on Window
+- Acquire proficiency in reading and writing any input on Windows for thorough testing procedures.
-- Learn to hack game to allows testing
+- Explore game hacking techniques to enable advanced testing methodologies.
-- Learn to hack game to scrap data for AI testing and basic bot.
+- Gain expertise in hacking games to extract data for AI testing and develop basic bots.
-- Learn to record Android Screen with OBS and SCR CPY with automation
+- Learn to record Android screens efficiently using OBS and SCR CPY, combined with automation.
-- Learn to create scripting on official Xbox and Playstation with Dev Kit.
+- Develop scripting skills for official Xbox and PlayStation platforms without using Dev Kits, enhancing testing capabilities.